Wizcorp/domes/ReadMe.md

 * target: the value being wrapped
 * path: a string that describes the path to a value (eg: `'foo.bar[2].foobar'`)
 * empty path: a path that is an empty string which points to the root value that is wrapped
+* reader: API to read the value at a path
+* mutator: API to manipulate the value at a path
 * diff: a list of changes that have been applied to the target
 * child: a dome that wraps a sub-value of an already wrapped target

 ### Properties